GSA/digitalgov.gov/content/resources/coronavirus-covid19-guidance-for-us-government.md

 The White House, in collaboration with DHS and HHS, encourages agencies to feature the following content on both their agency homepages and coronavirus pages as appropriate.

 ### Last updated June 10, 2020:
-### Publishing Operating Status of Federal Public Facilities:

-#### Background

-Policy authority: [OMB M-20-23 - Aligning Federal Agency Operations with the National Guidelines for Opening Up America Again](https://www.whitehouse.gov/wp-content/uploads/2020/04/M-20-23.pdf) section II, page 9

-“Agencies will post on their website the operating status of their public facilities and OPM will maintain a public site that provides a compilation of this information across all Federal agencies.
-These websites will be continually updated as necessary.”

-### Action Plan

-Develop and send guidance to agencies on the requirement to publish the operating status and hours of federal facilities on their website.
-GSA will manage a page compiling this information, linked from usa.gov/coronavirus.
-OPM confirmed that, even though they are tagged in the OMB memo, they would prefer that GSA manage the list.

-### DRAFT Email Text

-TO: Federal Web Council; Web Managers CoP, cc: Heather Stern @ OPM
-FROM: Matt Harmon, DHS (per ESF-15)

-Subject: Publishing the operating status of federal public facilities

-Dear Agency Web Managers,

-[OMB M-20-23 - Aligning Federal Agency Operations with the National Guidelines for Opening Up America Again](https://www.whitehouse.gov/wp-content/uploads/2020/04/M-20-23.pdf) (section II, page 9) requires federal agencies to publish the operating status of their public facilities on their website.
+**Publishing Operating Status of Federal Public Facilities**:  [OMB M-20-23 - Aligning Federal Agency Operations with the National Guidelines for Opening Up America Again](https://www.whitehouse.gov/wp-content/uploads/2020/04/M-20-23.pdf) (section II, page 9) requires federal agencies to publish the operating status of their public facilities on their website.

 As your agency begins to reopen public-facing facilities, please publish this information on your `agency.gov/coronavirus` page to help people easily determine which federal facilities are currently open to the public.

 GSA, in collaboration with OPM, will maintain a comprehensive list of the operational status of federal public facilities on USA.gov.

 Here’s what you should do:

 - Also include up-to date facility status information on your site where customers would look for such information (e.g., Contact Us or About Us pages)
 - Make the facility status information easy to link to, so when someone follows the link, they'll see the info right away
 - Include markup so search engines can more easily find and disseminate the information
   - Bing tips on how to mark up [organizations](https://www.bing.com/webmaster/help/markup-businesses-and-organizations-cc507c09) and [special announcements](https://www.bing.com/webmaster/help/special-announcement-specifications-5cbd6249)
   -   Google tips on how to mark up [organizations](https://developers.google.com/search/docs/data-types/local-business) and [special announcements](https://developers.google.com/search/docs/data-types/special-announcements)
   -   Learn how [USA.gov applies SpecialAnnouncement markup](https://digital.gov/2020/05/11/experimenting-with-specialannouncement-markup/) to make COVID-19 information easier to find in search results

 Please contact your [Federal Web Council representative](https://digital.gov/resources/federal-web-council/) if you have questions.